Badi' al-Zaman al-Hamadani: Life

 In 383/992, he travelled to Khorasan, Nishapur, then under Samanid rule, and an established centre of literature.
 His experience of Khorasan was mixed.
 He was robbed several times by highwaymen, losing all of his possessions.
 However, his literary output became more prolific.
 He was in competition with al-Khawrizmi and eventually fell out with him.
 In Nishapur, he achieved great fame and his reputation spread throughout the region.

 After Nishapur was conquered by the Ghaznavids he departed the region and returned to his travels.
 On the road, he stopped at Sarakhs, Tus and Marw.
-Some early sources, such as the Persian scholar, ath-Thalibi, suggest that Al-Hamadani also visited Sijistan and Ghazna.
+Some early sources, such as the Arab scholar Al-Tha'alibi, suggest that Al-Hamadani also visited Sijistan and Ghazna.
 However, very little is known of such travels and reliable evidence is thin, leading scholars to caution that, as al-Hamadani’s fame grew, such visits became the stuff of legend.

 In 383/993, he stopped at Zaranj, where he was received at the court of the Saffarid ruler, Abu Ahmad Khalaf ibn Ahdmad.
 Al-Hamadani’s intentions were to eulogise the ruler, for which he was well rewarded.